helenpeng04/helenpeng04.github.io/bookshelf.md

 Hi, welcome to my bookshelf, there isn't much here yet as I'm still trying to fix the project section.

 ### Favorite Books
+Daughters of Shandong
+We Are Not Free
+This Place Is Still Beautiful
+The Silence that Binds Us
+Miss Peregrine's Home for Peculiar Children Series Permanent Record
+Ace

 ### Comic Books & Graphic Novels